All Shall Perish: Return of original lineup and disbandment (2015–2020)

 On October 21, 2015, All Shall Perish announced the return of Hernan "Eddie" Hermida and guitarist Chris Storey, alongside founding members Matt Kuykendall, Caysen Russo, and Ben Orum.
 The group's press release noted that original vocalist Craig Betit will participate in some fashion as well.
-The band stated that bassist Mike Tiner, the last original member in the lineup before the return of Orum, declined a personal invitation to participate.
+The band stated that bassist Mike Tiner, the last original member in the lineup before Orum's return, declined a personal invitation to participate.
 Francesco Artusato and drummer Adam Pierce were confirmed to no longer be part of the band.

 On April 20, 2019, the band revealed they were working on new music despite the inactivity since their last announcement.
-A year later on April 21, 2020, vocalist Hernan "Eddie" Hermida announced that the reunion was no longer happening.
+A year later, on April 21, 2020, vocalist Hernan "Eddie" Hermida announced that the reunion was no longer happening.

 Reunion (2024–present)

 On January 31, 2024, the band announced they were reuniting to play the Big Texas Metal Fest in May.
-One week later, the band announced a second reunion show at the Inkcarceration Festival in July, and also revealed the new lineup of the band, consisting of vocalist Hernan "Eddie" Hermida, guitarists Ben Orum and Chris Storey, and drummer Matt Kuykendall.
+One week later, the band announced a second reunion show at the Inkcarceration Festival in July.
+The live line-up consists of Hernan "Eddie" Hermida (vocals), Ben Orum (guitar), Chris Storey (guitar) and Andrew Baird (drums; ex-Fallujah).
+Original drummer Matt Kuykendall does not play live, but has been seen on stage with the cowbell for 'Wage Slaves' and hailed by Eddie as "the man that started this band".
+In 2026, the band released two singles, "Be as Kings, Be as Gods" and "Led to Slaughter."

 Musical style, influences and lyrical themes

-All Shall Perish is often described as a deathcore band, but they've incoorperated metalcore and technical death metal into their sound over the years.
+All Shall Perish is often described as a deathcore band, but they have incorporated metalcore and technical death metal into their sound over the years.
 Much of the band is influenced by European metal, particularly Swedish death metal.
-Their influences are by a large number of groups, including Opeth, Cannibal Corpse, At the Gates, Dying Fetus, Tenacious D, Blood Has Been Shed, Hatebreed, The Beatles, Journey, Michael Jackson, Queen, The Police, Harry Belafonte, Rusty Cooley, GWAR, Dissection, Dimmu Borgir, Carcass, Pantera and many others.
+Their influences are by a large number of groups, including Opeth, Cannibal Corpse, At the Gates, Dying Fetus, Tenacious D, Blood Has Been Shed, Hatebreed, The Beatles, Journey, Michael Jackson, Queen, The Police, Harry Belafonte, Rusty Cooley, Gwar, Dissection, Dimmu Borgir, Carcass, Pantera and many others.

-The band's lyrics consist of several different themes, including politics, such as government control, fascism, corporate control, and organised religion.
+The band's lyrics explore several themes, including politics, such as government control, fascism, corporate control, and organised religion.
 For example, the song "Black Gold Reign" from Awaken the Dreamers references countries around the world adopting oil as the main source of currency.
 A majority of their songs are politically based.
 Although rare, the band wrote a few songs on personal subjects such as the song "In This Life of Pain" from the album This Is Where It Ends, and the song "Deconstruction," from the album Hate, Malice, Revenge, which was written about original vocalist Craig Betit's ex-girlfriend.